|Mrs. Rachel Johnston - Social Worker (Send e-mail)|

 Hello Arbury Hills All Stars!

 I am Mrs. Johnston and I am the school social worker for Arbury Hills School.
-I will be on a maternity leave til October.
-Ms. Adwaa Hammad will be the substitute school social worker.
-Her e-mail is AHammad@summithill.org.
+This is my fifth year at Arbury Hills and sixth year as a school social worker.

 As a school social worker I will help the students understand themselves and others, improve relationships, develop decision making skills and make sure they reach their academic and personal potential.
 I will often see the students in individual or group sessions on topics such as developing friendships, social skills, coping skills, problem solving, etc.